ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 ## Objective

-Cross Service Integration allow you to expose your Public Cloud Databases Logs and Metrics.
+Cross Service Integration allows you to expose your Public Cloud Databases Logs and Metrics.

-**This guide explain how to use Cross Service Integration**
+**This guide explains how to use Cross Service Integration.**

-> [!wraning]
+> [!warning]
 >
-> **Out of scope :**
+> **Out of scope:**
 >
-> - Expose metrics and logs outside of OVH public cloud
+> - Expose metrics and logs outside of OVHcloud Public Cloud
 > - MongoDB engine is not supported
 >